On February 8, the world learned about a digital attack at the water treatment plant serving the 15,000-person City of Oldsmar, Florida.

 Address All Smart Devices

-Water facilities need to securely configure and carefully manage all smart devices, particularly those Industrial Internet of Things (IIoT) products.
-As such, these utilities should include IIoT devices in their risk management strategies.
+Water facilities need to securely configure and carefully manage all smart devices, particularly those that fall under the Industrial Internet of Things (IIoT).
+These utilities should include IIoT devices in their risk management strategies.
 They should also incorporate instructions on how to use those devices safely and securely into their employee training programs.

 Participate in Information Sharing and Collaboration Communities